You can make a complaint by using the online form or by calling us on 13 9476.

 - your contact details

-- detailed information about your complaint.
+- detailed information about your concerns about how the insurer is handling your claim.

 How our service works